 Welcome!
 I’m so glad you're here.
 I’m Andra, a marketing fairy, freelancer, art enthusiast, world traveler, beginner painter and, wannabe adult fiction writer.

-Since I quit my corporate job in 2016, I’ve spent the past four years broadening my horizon, teaching myself new skills, traveling the world, helping with branding projects and, with launching a crowdfunding campaign on Kickstarter.
+Since I quit my corporate job in 2016, I’ve spent the past years broadening my horizon, teaching myself new skills, traveling the world, helping with branding projects and, with launching a crowdfunding campaign on Kickstarter.

 During this time, I met quite some struggles, mentally and financially, but I can only be grateful for all of them.
 Without them, I couldn't have experienced all the wonderful parts that eventually shaped me into the person I am today.